WangKaifeng22/DataGenerationForOnePatch/README.md

 - **`plot_waterfall_kwaveresult.py`**: Visualizes the generated simulation results by producing waterfall plots of the sensor data, allowing you to inspect wave propagation and reflection patterns.
 - **`merge_datasets.py`**: Combines multiple individually generated data patches into a single unified dataset, suitable for use in downstream machine learning or analysis workflows.

+## Train models with the dataset

+After generating the data, you can train models using codes in <https://github.com/WangKaifeng22/UndergraduateThesis-DLPart.git>.